zooba/cpython/Doc/library/functions.rst

    See :func:`ast.literal_eval` for a function that can safely evaluate strings with expressions containing only literals.

+   Raises an :func:`auditing event <sys.audit>` ``exec`` with the code object as the argument.
+Code compilation events may also be raised.

 .. index:: builtin: exec

 .. function:: exec(object[, globals[, locals]])